darko-bazalac/darko-bazalac/README.md

 # Hi there 👋
-My name is Darko and I'm a Frontend Developer who loves to work with JavaScript technologies. &nbsp; Right now my mind is focused on learning everything that is related to Web Development.
+My name is Darko and I'm a Frontend Developer who loves to work with JavaScript technologies. <br/> Right now my mind is focused on learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/HwBlFQZFcAoUcPHZdX/giphy.gif" width="100"/>